-We received \$0.6 million and \$1.2 million from litigation settlements in 2012 and 2010, respectively.
-These settlements were recorded as a reduction of selling, general and administrative expenses in the accompanying consolidated statement of operations and comprehensive loss in 2012 and 2010.
+We received \$0.6 million from litigation settlements in 2012.
+These settlements were recorded as a reduction of selling, general and administrative expenses in the accompanying consolidated statement of operations and comprehensive loss in 2012.

 We are a party to various legal proceedings in the ordinary course of business.
 Although the ultimate disposition of these proceedings cannot be predicted with certainty, management believes the outcome of any claim that is pending or threatened, either individually or on a combined basis, will not have a material adverse effect on our consolidated financial position, cash flows or results of operations.
 However, there can be no assurances that future costs would not be material to our results of operations or liquidity for a particular period.